Skip to main content

 Marie Joe Franci

-Marie Joe Franci (she/her) is a first-year, first-generation student majoring in Pharmacological Chemistry at Muir College.
+Marie Joe Franci (she/her) is a second-year, first-generation student majoring in Pharmacological Chemistry at Muir College.
 She was born and raised in Beirut, Lebanon, where her interest in STEM sparked after her involvement in a local pharmacy.
 There, she learned the cruciality of accessible and effective medication.
 In 2020, Marie Joe moved to San Diego for higher education.
 Although the change was a major challenge, she persevered by taking advantage of the opportunities available in the United States to make an impact in STEM.
 Thus, she volunteered at the Pharmacy Department at Sharp Grossmont Hospital, and founded "Women in STEM" at Grossmont High School, a club designed to support and empower women interested in a STEM career.
 Furthermore, Marie Joe participated in an internship at the Schroeder Lab at UCSD, where she was part of a research project on CO2 signal transduction in plants.
 These distinct experiences made Marie Joe interested in the multidisciplinary approach of STEM, a concept she hopes to explore further as a UCSD student and a PATHS Scholar.

 • Gabriela Freedland